Poojithraj000/idea-lab-inventory/README.md

 The lab staff just opens the sheet, changes a stock value from `available` to `unavailable`, and the website reflects that change the next time someone loads the page.
 No login, no dashboard, no technical knowledge needed.

 The sheet is published as a CSV and the JavaScript fetches it on every page load.
 That is it.

 ---

+## The Telegram Part

+When a student fills in the booking form and submits it, the lab staff gets an instant Telegram message with all the details.
+Name, class, component ID, and purpose.

+No email, no checking a dashboard, no missing requests.
+The message just shows up on their phone.

+I used the Telegram Bot API to send the message directly from the browser.
+No server needed.
+The bot token is used client side to post to the group chat the moment someone clicks Confirm Booking.

+It is a simple setup but it works really well in practice.

+---